snailbrainx/mcp-speaker-diarization/README.md

 - **[Gradio](https://github.com/gradio-app/gradio)** - ML web interfaces made simple

 Thank you to these projects and their contributors for making this application possible.

+## Planned Features

+The following features are planned for future releases:

+### Automatic Conversation Summarization and Titling
+- AI-powered conversation summarization when recording finishes
+- Automatic title generation based on conversation content
+- Triggers when current conversation ends and new one begins
+- Replaces generic "Conversation 15" with meaningful titles like "Discussion about project deadline with Nick"
+- Helps with conversation discovery and context retrieval

+### Vector Database Search for Transcriptions
+- Store transcription text in a vector database for semantic search
+- Query conversations by topic or content, not just speaker
+- Each vector entry references conversation ID for easy retrieval
+- Enables long-term memory and contextual conversation lookup
+- Use cases:
+  - "What did we discuss about the budget last month?"
+  - "Find conversations where we talked about product features"
+  - "Show me all discussions related to the new project"

 ## Contributing